TranPhucVinh/C/Physical layer/File IO/System call/poll.md

 **Return**:

-* On success, a positive number is returned; this is the number of structures which have nonzero ``revents`` fields
+* On success, a positive number is returned
 * ``0``: Call timed out and no file descriptors were ready.
 * ``-1``: Error